Skarlso/blogsource/content/posts/2023-07-28-digital-and-analog-together.md

 Sometimes I also write a tiny bit of context next to the number.
 Maybe something like `tutorial`, `blog`, `idea`...
 Anything that would give me some incentive to look at it later.

+Further, my index contains main concepts, days maybe, projects and monthly calendar locations.
+Sometimes, I'll also write some interesting tid-bit on it.

 In Obsidian, I also use tags.
 Plus global search and the PARA folder structure help me find anything I want.
 I'm also using Zettelkasten to refine my learning process.
 I could summarize it like this: